 About Sepacay Seconon

 Sepacay Seconon is a small farming community in the mountain highlands of Guatemala.
 People in the village have been waiting their entire lives for power but without it have been forced to rely on woodchips called ocote and candles to light their lives.
-Thanks to generous donors from around the world, every family in the village now has a solar lantern that can provide many hours of clean, safe light and cell phone charging.
+Thanks to generous donors from around the world and our local partner Amigos de la Aldea, every family in the village now has a solar lantern that can provide many hours of clean, safe light and cell phone charging.
 These solar lanterns will also save families money, create safer homes, and allow children to study at night to achieve their dreams.

 Voice of the Village